semen-ksv/Learning_Django_blog/README.md

 5. All html pages use block style
 6. Add sidebar with categories
 7. We can sort news by categories and show them
+8. You cat create new article and save it using django forms
+9. Each news open in new window in full